57th Fighter-Interceptor Squadron

 The 57th Fighter Squadron (57 FS), also known as "The Black Knights", is an active United States Air Force unit that is assigned to the 85th Fighter Group.
 The squadron was reactivated at Ebbing Air National Guard Base, Arkansas, on 2 July 2024 as an F-35A Lightning II training unit focused on NATO and Allied pilots.
-Although located on an Arkansas Air National Guard installation at a joint civil-military airport, the 57 FS is an active duty USAF command that functions as a geographically separated unit (GSU) of the Air Education and Training Command's (AETC) 33rd Fighter Wing (33 FW) at Eglin AFB, Florida.
+Although located on an Arkansas Air National Guard installation at a joint civil-military airport, the 57 FS is an active duty USAF command that functions as a geographically separated unit (GSU) of the Air Combat Command's (ACC) 33rd Fighter Wing (33 FW) at Eglin AFB, Florida.
 The 57th Fighter-Interceptor Squadron (57 FIS) was previously stationed at Naval Air Station Keflavik, Iceland, between 1954 and 1995, from where it policed the GIUK gap.

 History

 World War II

 The squadron was activated at Hamilton Field, California as the 57th Pursuit Squadron on 15 January 1941 as one of the three original squadrons of the 54th Pursuit Group.
 It trained with Curtiss P-36 Hawks and Curtiss P-40 Warhawks, then moved to Everett Army Air Field, Washington where it served as a part of the air defense force for the Pacific coast during the first few months of World War II.
 It was formed with a cadre from the 35th Pursuit Group.
 The squadron was redesignated as a fighter unit in May 1942.